This is a guide covering lens flares.

 The shape and size of your camera’s aperture dictate the location and shape of the lens flare starburst.

-The effect, also known as “lens flare,” can have a variety of effects on images: it can drastically reduce image contrast by introducing haze in different colors, it can add circular or semi-circular halos or “ghosts,” and it can even add odd-shaped semi-transparent objects of varying color intensities.
+The effect, also known as “lens flare,” can have various effects on images: it can drastically reduce image contrast by introducing haze in different colors, add circular or semi-circular halos or “ghosts,” and even add odd-shaped semi-transparent objects of varying color intensities.

 Theoretically, when a point of the light source, such as the sun, is much brighter than the rest of the scene, it either happens to be in the image (within the lens angle of view) or simply hits the front element of a lens without being present in the image.